Guide to Current Barnard Library Services

 - Scanning of single chapters or articles is available from the Barnard Library collection.
 Eligible items will have a “Scan” link in the CLIO record.
 Reproductions of small portions will be made in accordance with the Terms of Service.
 For scans of Archival material, visit the Barnard Library Archives Service Changes page.

 - Students, access eresources on Course Reserve through Canvas or see other options on our Course Materials page.
+There are no print Course Reserves at this time.

 - Access Barnard Digital Archives.
 Visit the Barnard Library Archives Service Changes page.